trallnag/pre-commit-mirror-gofumpt/README.md

 2. Delete everything in this repo except `README.md` and `.pre-commit-hooks.yaml`.
 3. Copy over everything from gofumpt except `README.md` and `.github`.
 4. Commit, tag, and push.

+Maybe at some point pre-commit-mirror-maker will support Go.
+Until then this workaround is good enough.
+There is an open issue for this [here](https://github.com/pre-commit/pre-commit-mirror-maker/issues/173).